SpazzTL/SpazzTL.github.io/docs/korean.md

 * Practice making sentences with the new words!
 * Watch/Read/Engage with media where the word appears frequently.

+#### Important Note:
+Anki is ***not a*** magic wand, you can get good vocab through anki, but it *MUST* be used in conjunction with immersion of some kind for optimal and useable results.
+Try not to spend hours a day on Anki, while it can help, spending more than 30-45min a day has a large diminishing return.

 ---

 ## The Grind: Immersion & Mining

 This is often the most challenging, yet ultimately rewarding and time-consuming, part of language learning: immersion.
-Once a foundational vocabulary (recommended 500 words or more) is established, active engagement with Korean content and self-challenge can begin.
+Once a foundational vocabulary (recommended 500 words or more [Depends on content you want to engage with.]) is established, active engagement with Korean content and self-challenge can begin.
 Fortunately, several tools and workflows can make this process **much** easier and more bearable.

 ### Yomitan: Popup Dictionary & Anki Integration